 11.3 How the RCSL system works

 The RCSL system is part of the VAT online services and includes notifications.
-If you don’t already use an HMRC online service, you’ll first need to register for the Government Gateway.
+If you do not already use an HMRC online service, you’ll first need to register for the Government Gateway.

 The RCSL system is menu driven and gives help for each option.
 All aspects require completion electronically.

 You’ll have to submit an RCSL for each of your VAT return periods, that is, if you submit:

 - monthly VAT Returns - you must submit monthly RCSLs

 - quarterly VAT Returns - you must submit quarterly RCSLs for the same stagger as your VAT Returns